leobago/fti-spack/README.md

 2) Add the Repo
 `spack repo add spack/var/spack/repos/fti`
 # Versions
-to list the available versions and variants, issue:
+to list the available versions, variants and default install parameters, issue:
 `spack info fti`
 # Install FTI
 for a basic installation do: